scanpay/woocommerce-scanpay/readme.md

 # Scanpay for WooCommerce

 WooCommerce is an open-source e-commerce plugin for WordPress.
-Scanpay has developed a payment plugin for [WooCommerce](https://woocommerce.com/), that allows you to accept payments on your WooCommerce shop by using Scanpay's [API](https://docs.scanpay.dk/) key.
+Scanpay has developed a payment plugin for [WooCommerce](https://woocommerce.com/), that allows you to accept payments on your WooCommerce shop by using Scanpay's payment platform.
 Scanpay's plugin is compatible with WooCommerce Subscriptions.

-Follow the description below for a successful instalment and configuration in your WordPress dashboard.
-For support in the process, forward an e-mail to [help@scanpay.dk](mailto:help@scanpay.dk) or start a chat on IRC at libera.chat #scanpay ([webchat](https://web.libera.chat/#scanpay)).
+Follow the description below for a successful installation and configuration in your WordPress dashboard.
+For support in the process, forward an e-mail to [help@scanpay.dk](mailto:help@scanpay.dk) or start a chat on IRC at libera.chat #scanpay ([webchat](https://web.libera.chat/#scanpay)).\
 <br>

 ## Installation